DataDog/documentation/content/en/tracing/guide/tutorial-enable-python-containers.md

 ## Add custom instrumentation to the Python application

-While automatic instrumentation is convenient, sometimes you want more fine-grained spans.
+Automatic instrumentation is convenient, but sometimes you want more fine-grained spans.
 Datadog's Python DD Trace API allows you to specify spans within your code using annotations or code.

 The following steps walk you through adding annotations to the code to trace some sample methods.